zjunlp/ModelKinship/README.md

 ## Overview

 Model merging provides a novel paradigm to leverage information from multiple models without the need of additional training.
-The recent development of a model merging toolkit allows non-experts to conduct model merging experiments, leading to a trend of merging models on the Hugging Face Open LLM Leaderboard.
+Recently, the development of a model merging toolkit has enabled non-experts to conduct merging experiments, spurring a trend of model merging on the Hugging Face Open LLM Leaderboard.

-For now, the model merging community has built powerful models through multiple merge steps.
-This process is akin to artificial selection, a concept in biology in which humans consciously select for or against particular features in organisms.
+Currently, the model merging community has built powerful models through iterative merging steps.
+This process resembles artificial selection—a concept from biology in which humans deliberately select for or against specific traits in organisms.

 ![](pics/evolution.jpg)

 However, the reasons behind the success of this process remain unknown, resulting in numerous trial-and-error attempts for slight performance improvements.
-Inspired from the evolutionary biology, our project explore using information about capabilities acquired during post pre-training (e.g., fine-tuning, merging), which we called **'model kinship'**, to seek for more efficient methods for model optimization.
+Drawing inspiration from evolutionary biology, our project examines the weight changes that occur during post pre-training stages (e.g., fine-tuning, merging).
+We propose **Model Kinship**, a metric that evaluates the relatedness between two models by calculating the similarity of their weight changes, analogous to genetic variance in inheritance.
+In our paper we show that **Model Kinship** can be used for optimising the merging strategy.

-This toolkit provides a simple way to calculate metrics that can be possibly used as the **'model kinship'** in model merging.
+This toolkit provides a simple way to calculate **Model Kinship** for model merging.

 ---